Peggy/Paoli/Queenie Ford Fund

 Joan Mankin (Queenie Moon) was a versatile performer best known for her comic skills, an almost constant presence on Bay Area stages from 1970 through 2013.
 She appeared in major roles with virtually every important theater company in the region — from the San Francisco Mime Troupe and the feminist Lilith company to American Conservatory Theater, Berkeley Repertory and Cal Shakes, and from Berkeley’s Aurora Theatre to TheatreWorks in Mountain View, Walnut Creek’s Center Rep and Marin Theatre Company to the Magic Theatre and San Francisco Playhouse.
 In her alternate persona as Queenie Moon, she was a pioneer female clown with the Pickle Family Circus and the smaller Make-a-Circus, with which she also taught circus arts to children.
 Joan was a tireless advocate for arts education, women’s rights and representation in the theater, peace, social justice and many other causes.
 She passed away in 2015.

-Originally, the fund was established in memory of Peggy Ford and Paoli Lacy was a member of the committee.
+Originally, the fund was established in memory of Peggy Ford, and Paoli Lacy was a member of the committee.
 When Paoli died in 2013, the award was renamed to honor her as well, and two awards were disbursed to two young female clowns after an application process: a $1000 award to Molly Kate Taylor, and a $1000 award to Amica Hunter.
-When a third Fund committee member, Joan Mankin, passed away and then yet another committee member, Rick Davis, in 2015, the fund and grant project was put on hold.
-It was revived in 2021 and new committee members recruited to continue supporting the next generation in honor of these beloved trailblazers.
+When a third fund committee member, Joan Mankin (Queenie Moon) passed away, and then also yet another committee member, Rick Davis, in 2015, the fund and grant project was put on hold.
+It was revived in 2021 and new committee members were recruited to continue supporting the next generation in honor of these beloved trailblazers.